Vascular closure device: Goals

-The main goal of a Vascular Closure Device is to provide rapid hemostasis of the artery as well as reduce access site complications.
+The main goal of a vascular closure device is to provide rapid hemostasis of the artery as well as reduce access site complications.
 VCD's also help reduce time to ambulation and time to hospital discharge.
-In addition, VCD's are more comfortable for the patient compared to manual compression.
+In addition, VCDs are more comfortable for the patient compared to manual compression.

 History

 Prior to the development of VCD's, the main method for closing the femoral artery was manual compression.
 Manual compression involves up to 30 minutes of manual pressure or mechanical clamps applied directly to the patient's groin, which is very painful, followed by up to 8 hours of bed rest in the hospital recovery room.

-Vascular Closure Devices were introduced in the early 1990s in an effort to reduce the time to hemostasis, enable early ambulation and improve patient comfort.
+Vascular closure devices were introduced in the early 1990s in an effort to reduce the time to hemostasis, enable early ambulation and improve patient comfort.
 Initially, devices focused on technologies involving a suture or a collagen plug.
 These technologies are effective at closing the hole; however, they often leave an intravascular component in the artery, which can cause complications.
 In addition, these technologies failed to accurately address patient pain.

 More recent methods to close the hole involve the use of novel materials that dissolve over a short period of time, such as polyethylene glycol found in the Mynx vascular closure device.
 These technologies incorporate a more gentle deployment of the material to the outside of the artery and avoid the use of intravascular components, leaving nothing behind in the artery and consequently improving patient comfort.